Find a Lender-Approved Local Conveyancer in Esher and Claygate

 • Kww, 70 Walton Road, East Molesey, Surrey, KT8 0DL

-Commercial Conveyancing solicitors in Esher and Claygate regulated by the SRA
+Residential Licensed Conveyancers in Esher and Claygate regulated by the Council of Licensed Conveyancers

 Planning law solicitors in Esher and Claygate regulated by the Solicitors Regulation Authority

-The practices listed below are a non-comprehensive list of solicitors in Esher and Claygate practicing in planning law.
-This will likely include advice on planning applications and appeals
+The list below is a non-comprehensive list of solicitors in Esher and Claygate specialising in planning law.
+The solicitors can give expert legal advice on all aspects of planning, including tree preservation orders

 • Hunter Peddell Property Law, Oak House, 39/41 The Parade, Claygate, Esher, Surrey, KT10 0PB